 Monarch Tailored Day Service

 Monarch Tailored Day Service (TDS) offers specialized support services outside of traditional day program hours/structures.
 Monarch TDS seeks to support individuals with intellectual and other disabilities to successfully participate in a variety of integrated community settings, actively and successfully engaging in the activities that matter most to them.
-Monarch’s TDS program is ideal for individuals seeking focused or specific supports, as the service hours are limited to 5.5 hours a week*.
 TDS provides highly individualized support, as each TDS program structure will be developed around the goals, needs, and preferences of the individual being served.

 Monarch TDS has been designed to focus on the following key areas of support: